 Is it time to purchase the commercial property you’ve been leasing?
-If you’re a small business owner who currently rents office or retail space, you could be in position to benefit from becoming an owner.
+If you’re a small business owner who currently rents office or retail space, you could be in a position to benefit from becoming an owner.

 Of course, the decision to own or rent will depend on a number of factors unique to your business, such as your location, revenue, and business experience.